-In the event of no school, delayed opening, or early release, an automated message will be sent to all AMS community members.
-Cancellations/delays will also be communicated on the Amesbury Middle School Facebook and on Instagram @Amesburypublicschools as well as local media outlets.
+In the event an unanticipated cancellation of school, delayed opening, or early release, an automated message will be sent to all AMS community members.
+Cancellations/delays will also be communicated on the Amesbury Middle School Facebook page, on Instagram @Amesburypublicschools, and via local media outlets.